RichardChuang5/Projects/Mini Projects/Hadoop Project/README.md

 3. hadoop fs -ls /: Shows the contents within the root directory.
 The '/' is mandatory, otherwise it does not read properly.
 4. hadoop fs -put '[file directory] [location you want to place the file]'.
 Ultimately for me, this looked like hadoop fs -put C:/Users/Squarebear/Python/Projects/Hadoop/data.csv /input_dir

-To execute the Python command via Windows: type data.csv|python first_mapper.py|python first_reducer.py|python second_mapper.py|python second_reducer.py
+To execute the Python command via Windows-

+type data.csv|python first_mapper.py|python first_reducer.py|python second_mapper.py|python second_reducer.py

 To execute the MapReduce shell script